 Read about the success of past students and why they enjoyed working at GCCC:

 “I have loved working with the GCCC in large part because it is such an interdisciplinary group.
 The researchers of the GCCC set a welcoming tone of applied intellectual inquiry through many different disciplines--I have learned far more than I ever thought I would in grad school from both my colleagues in GCCC and through feedback from industry sponsors.”

 —Emily Beckham, master’s graduate, 2018, now at ExxonMobil

 “The GCCC was everything I had hoped for in my graduate education experience.
-From collaborative researchers, to challenging and engaging research, the GCCC is a world-class institute that continues to be on the forefront of CCS research.
+From collaborative researchers, to challenging and engaging research, the GCCC is a world-class institute that continues to be at the forefront of CCS research.
 I count myself fortunate for having the opportunity to spend time there and at the BEG!”

 —Sean Porse, master’s graduate, 2013, now at D.O.E.’s Geothermal Technologies Office

-“Working as a GRA for GCCC has provided me with respectful, rewarding, and positive working environment where together, people can work, collaborate, and grow in order to achieve common goals.”
+“Working as a GRA for GCCC has provided me with a respectful, rewarding, and positive working environment where together, people can work, collaborate, and grow in order to achieve common goals.”

 —Reynaldy Fifariz, Graduate Research Assistant, 2018